-I have gained a better insight into my interests and strengths since my initial enrollment in my current program.
-Wishing to explore the intersection of computer science, economics, and psychology, I entered the Gallatin School of Individualized Studies where an atmosphere of liberal arts education was promoted amongst its students.
-However, by jumping straight into an intermediate-level course CSCI 102 Data Structures in my first semester, I realized that I cannot be satisfied by a scratch of the surface.
-There is still a lot more for me to explore in computer science: algorithms, data analytics, software engineering, and so on.
-Therefore, I determined to further my study in computer science rather than just taking a sip of it.
+I have gained a better insight into my interests and strengths since my initial enrollment in Gallatin.
+Wishing to explore the intersection of computer science, economics, and psychology, I entered the Gallatin School of Individualized Studies which promotes a broad-based liberal arts education.
+Since then, however, I realize that my interests are quite sharply focused.
+Thanks to my AP credits, I started taking an intermediate-level course CSCI 102 Data Structures in my first semester.
+Taking that course made me realize how broad and deep the field is.
+There is so much more for me to explore in computer science: algorithms, data analytics, software engineering, and so on.
+Therefore, I wish to further my study in computer science in depth.

-Also, upon my discussion with Professor Philip Pärnamets who taught me Social Psychology in fall 2019, I realized my real interest is in behavioral economics – a systematic integration of psychology and economics.
-It is much more reasonable for me to follow the path of this preexisting integration in the first place rather than trying to find my middle ground whilst getting lost in both psychology and economics.
+Also, upon my discussion with Professor Philip Pärnamets who taught me Social Psychology in fall 2019, I found a second deep interest is in behavioral economics – a systematic integration of psychology and economics.

-Following this change in mindset, I was thrilled upon discovering the joint major of computer science and economics.
-It allows me to retain economics alongside computer science in my college education.
-This joint major would benefit me to gain a deeper understanding of the intersection of these two fields.
+Following this change in outlet, I’m thrilled that there is a joint major in computer science and economics.
+This joint major would allow me to gain a deeper understanding of the intersection of these two fields.
 The theory track of economics planned in this joint major couples perfectly with my interest in computer science as it fosters computer-assisted quantitative analysis of the economy.
-Therefore, after deliberate consideration, I decided to seek for internal transfer admission to this economics and computer science joint major.
+Therefore, after deliberate consideration, I’ve decided to seek for internal transfer admission to this economics and computer science joint major.

 2. What have you been doing to prepare for study in your proposed new school or college and/or major?

-Because both computer science and economics were parts of my initial interest as I entered college, I have been proceeding in the degree roadmaps for these fields since I began my first semester.
-Using my AP Credits, I placed out the entry-level course of computer science and took CSCI 102 Data Structures and CSCI 201 Computer Systems Organization respectively in the first and second semesters.
-With plenty of time and dedication, I managed to finish Data Structures with a final grade of A.
+Because both computer science and economics were both of interest to me as I entered college, I have been proceeding in the degree roadmaps for these fields since I began my first semester.
+Using my AP Credits, I placed out the entry-level course of computer science and took CSCI 102 Data Structures and CSCI 201 Computer Systems Organization respectively in the first and second semesters in which I’ve done well.

-Moreover, I have been keeping close contact with both economics and computer science departments’ offices of undergraduate advising to discuss the degree requirement for the computer science and economics joint major.
+Moreover, I have been keeping close contact with both the economics and computer science departments’ offices of undergraduate advising to discuss the degree requirement for the computer science and economics joint major.
 Upon the advisors’ approval, I enrolled in Calculus III to satisfy the math requirement for the joint major after I placed out Calculus I and Calculus II using my AP credits.
 I also carry AP credits to place out the intro to microeconomics and the intro to macroeconomics, so I am capable of taking intermediate-level economic courses as soon as I enter my sophomore year.

 Apart from consistently advancing my study in computer science and economics, I have been actively participating in events related to these two fields.
 I competed in the HackNY2019 hackathon in fall 2019 and won a second-place with an App I developed with my team in 48 hours.
 I have also attended a Morgan Stanley Business Bootcamp as well as being a member of the Gallatin business society.
 These experiences allowed me to grasp the trending knowledge regarding computer sciences, business, and economics.
-At this point, I am confident to complete the joint major of economics and computer science in college.
+At this point, I am confident that I will be able to complete the joint major of economics and computer science in college.